 Also at the Museum

-The 21st Annual Paint Ontario Art Competition and Sale in the Lambton Gallery at the Lambton Heritage Museum attracts emerging and established artists from across the province.
+After the Return of the Tundra Swans festivities end, the 22nd Annual Paint Ontario Art Competition and Sale will take place.
+This annual show and sale attracts emerging and established artists from across the province.
 This juried competition of “representational” art seeks paintings that depict the diversity of the Ontario landscape, architecture, flora and fauna, waterscapes and urbanscapes.
 Artists compete for cash prizes and other awards.
 Visitors enjoy the opportunity to view and purchase over 200 pieces of excellent original art ready to hang.